The Ramifications of Pleading Guilty to DWI

 The other issue to look at is the value of the evidence.
 An attorney can tell the prosecutor they believe the state cannot prove their case at trial because a skilled attorney will be able to leverage issues they found so that they can get a better deal.

 There would, of course, be an aspect of the mercy of the court, but since every court has a different judge, it is very abstract since every judge has a different way of handling his or her courtroom.

 It is important to have an attorney who is familiar with the judge, prosecutor, court, system, and rules, as well as one who has previously practiced in that court so they are confident and familiar with the proceedings.

-Call our DWI lawyers in New York today at (646) 663-4430 to set up your complimentary initial consultation.
+Call our DWI lawyers today at (646) 663-4430 to set up your complimentary initial consultation.